tenchi-security/zanshin-cli/README.md

 **Arguments**:

-* `REGION`: AWS Region to deploy CloudFormation  [required]
+* `REGION`: Amazon Web Services (AWS) Region to deploy CloudFormation  [required]
 * `ORGANIZATION_ID`: UUID of the organization  [required]
 * `[SCHEDULE]`: schedule of the scan target  [default: {"frequency": "1d", "timeOfDay": "NIGHT"}]

 **Options**:

 * `--target-accounts [ALL|MASTER|MEMBERS|NONE]`: choose which accounts to onboard
-* `--exclude-account TEXT`: ID, Name, E-mail or ARN of AWS Account not to be onboarded
+* `--exclude-account TEXT`: ID, Name, E-mail or ARN of Amazon Web Services (AWS) Account not to be onboarded
-* `--boto3-profile TEXT`: Boto3 profile name to use for Onboard AWS Account
+* `--boto3-profile TEXT`: Boto3 profile name to use for Onboard Amazon Web Services (AWS) Account
-* `--aws-role-name TEXT`: Name of AWS role that allow access from Management Account to Member accounts  [default: OrganizationAccountAccessRole]
+* `--aws-role-name TEXT`: Name of Amazon Web Services (AWS) role that allow access from Management Account to Member accounts  [default: OrganizationAccountAccessRole]
 * `--help`: Show this message and exit.

 #### `zanshin organization scan_target scan`

-Operations on scan targets from organizations the API key owner has direct access to
+Manage and trigger scans for specific scan targets.

 **Usage**: